chankrrn/WRO-FE-YBR/elec/elec_README.md

 ---

-## 6.5.1 Why the IMU Is Used
+### 6.5.1 Why the IMU Is Used

-LiDAR localization provides information relative to the field geometry.

-The IMU provides an independent orientation reference.

-The two sources complement one another.

-The robot does not require geographic North as the primary navigation reference.

-Instead, the software mainly uses relative orientation from the starting direction together with LiDAR-based localization.
+LiDAR localization provides information about the robot’s position relative to the field geometry, while the IMU provides an independent reference for its orientation.
+These two sources complement each other to improve the robot’s overall navigation.
+Instead of relying on geographic North as the primary reference, the software mainly determines the robot’s orientation relative to its starting direction and combines this with LiDAR-based localization to navigate the known WRO field.

 ---

-# 6.6 Motor Encoder — CHP-20GP-180
+## 6.6 Motor Encoder — CHP-20GP-180

 <img width="299" height="280" alt="Motor Encoder" src="https://github.com/user-attachments/assets/8a20d44b-b5ab-425f-985f-b26f82f73660" />

 **Purpose:** Drive-motor rotation feedback.

-The motor contains a dual-channel Hall-effect encoder.

-The Arduino reads both encoder channels using quadrature decoding.
+The motor is equipped with a dual-channel Hall-effect encoder that generates two signals for tracking the motor’s rotation.
+The Arduino reads both encoder channels using quadrature decoding, allowing the system to determine the direction and amount of motor rotation for more precise movement control.

 Existing documentation uses: